waa/baculabackupreport/README.md

-    -c, --client <client>        Client to report on using SQL 'LIKE client' [default: %] (all clients) -j, --jobname <jobname>      Job name to report on using SQL 'LIKE jobname' [default: %] (all jobs) -y, --jobtype <jobtype>      Type of job to report on. [default: DBRCcMgV] (all job types) --dbtype <dbtype>            Database type [default: pgsql] (pgsql | mysql | maria | sqlite) --dbport <dbport>            Database port (defaults pgsql 5432, mysql & maria 3306) --dbhost <dbhost>            Database host [default: localhost]
+    -c, --client <client>        Client to report on using SQL 'LIKE client' [default: %] (all clients) -j, --jobname <jobname>      Job name to report on using SQL 'LIKE jobname' [default: %] (all jobs) -y, --jobtype <jobtype>      Type of job to report on. [default: DBRCcMgV] (all job types) -x, --jobstatus <jobstatus>  Job status to report on [default: aABcCdDeEfFiIjmMpRsStT] (all job statuses)
+                                 Note: 'R'unning and 'C'reated jobs are always included --dbtype <dbtype>            Database type [default: pgsql] (pgsql | mysql | maria | sqlite) --dbport <dbport>            Database port (defaults pgsql 5432, mysql & maria 3306) --dbhost <dbhost>            Database host [default: localhost]